netdata/netdata/docs/step-by-step/step-99.md

 Now that you're at the end of our step-by-step Netdata tutorial, the next steps are entirely up to you.
 In fact, you're just at the beginning of your journey into health monitoring and performance troubleshooting.

-This site exists to put every Netdata resource in front of you as easily and coherently as we possibly can.
+Our documentation exists to put every Netdata resource in front of you as easily and coherently as we possibly can.
 Click around, search, and find new mountains to climb.

 If that feels like too much possibility to you, why not one of these options: